xeolabs/scenejs-pycollada/README.markdown

 TODO: ...

+# Updating pycollada

+PyCollada has been added to the project as a git submodule.
+To fetch the latest version of pycollada, you can use the following git command in the root directory of scenejs-pycollada.

+git submodule update

 # Resources

 For more information see the SceneJS website and wiki, or to discuss the project visit the google group.